-Figure 7.6.
+Figure 7.3.
 Low Impact Development - comparison of traditional vs natural solutions to stormwater management.
-University of Arkansas Community Design Center http://uacdc. uark.edu/work/low-impact-development-a-design-manual-for-urban-areas
+Source: University of Arkansas Community Design Center

-ENVIRONMENT & Sustainability Actions
+ENVIRONMENT & SUSTAINABILITY ACTIONS

 - 1. Establish procedures to ensure emergency communications and materials meet accessibility standards and are in both English and Spanish. - 2.
-Evaluate the Land Development Code for ways to reduce wildfire risk in the development project design. - 3.
+Amend the Land Development Code to reduce wildfire risk of new development and redevelopment. - 3.
 Establish a citizen/stakeholder work group to strategize implementation of the Firewise Program in neighborhoods throughout the City. - 4.
-Develop a wayfinding sign plan that includes trailheads and trails, partnering with the National Forest for a seamless cross-jurisdiction signage system. - 5.
-Continue participation in the Greater Sedona Recreation Collaborative. - 6.
-Support and partner with non-profit organizations dedicated to addressing the impacts of recreation on the environment. - 7.
-Support and expand the stewardship initiatives of the Oak Creek Watershed Council, Friends of the Verde River, organized groups, and property owners. - 8.
-Pursue working with property owners and developers to ensure future development preserves the Oak Creek corridor. - 9.
-Work with partners to develop an Oak Creek watershed plan that identifies ways to work with property owners to restore and protect the creek ecosystem. - 10.
-Investigate strategies for either incentivizing or regulating water conservation measures - 11.
-Identify appropriate standards for water conservation that can be applied during the development review process. - 12.
-Encourage water use audits to help identify water leaks and high use fixtures. - 13.
-Implement a green building program that includes education, standards, and incentives coordinated with the Sedona building code.
+Implement a recreational wayfinding plan that includes trailheads and trails, in partnership with the National Forest for a seamless cross-jurisdiction signage system. - 5.
+Continue to support and participate in inter-agency, non-profit, and stakeholder collaboration efforts that address environmental and recreational issues. - 6.
+Support and expand the Oak Creek stewardship initiatives of the Oak Creek Watershed Council, Friends of the Verde River, other organized groups, and property owners and developers. - 7.
+Pursue working with property owners and developers to ensure future development preserves the Oak Creek corridor; including the potential for city acquisition for permanent protection as land becomes available. - 8.
+Work with partners to develop an Oak Creek watershed plan that identifies ways to work with property owners to restore and protect the creek ecosystem. - 9.
+Investigate strategies for either incentivizing or regulating water conservation measures. - 10.
+Identify appropriate standards for water conservation that can be applied during the development review process. - 11.
+Encourage water use audits to help identify water leaks and high use fixtures. - 12.
+Implement a green building program that includes education, standards, and incentives coordinated with the Sedona building code. - 13.
+Invest in community resilience hubs, which are places that support residents with coordinated communication, distribution of resources, and serves before, during, and after a natural hazard event.
+See USDN Resilience Hubs for examples.

-- 14. Invest in community resilience hubs, which are places that support residents with coordinated communication, distribution of resources, and serves before, during, and after a natural hazard event.
-See www.usdn.org/resilience-hubs.html - 15.
-Create landscaping guidelines for developers and residents that address preserving natural areas, native plants, and xeriscape practices. - 16.
-Improve the City's capacity to incorporate natural resource management best practices in design, construction, maintenance, and operations. - 17.
-Develop a resource guide and development standards for low impact development/ green infrastructure methods of managing stormwater. - 18.
-Initiate partnerships to develop a city-wide weed management plan that includes business and resident education and volunteers. - 19.
-Partner with Verde Watershed Restoration Coalition to expand invasive species education to Sedona. - 20.
-Explore and implement incentives, rebates, and other ways that support energy and water conservation improvements.
+- 14. Create landscaping guidelines for developers and residents that address preserving natural areas, native plants, and xeriscape practices. - 15.
+Improve the City's capacity to incorporate natural resource management best practices in design, construction, maintenance, and operations. - 16.
+Develop a resource guide and development standards for low impact development/green infrastructure methods of managing stormwater. - 17.
+Initiate partnerships to develop a city-wide weed management plan that includes business and resident education and volunteers. - 18.
+Partner with Verde Watershed Restoration Coalition and other partners to expand invasive species education in Sedona. - 19.
+Explore and implement incentives, rebates, and other ways that support energy and water conservation improvements. - 20.
+Investigate additional public/private partnerships for water conservation. - 21.
+Evaluate linking wastewater rates to water use to encourage water conservation. - 22.
+Investigate waste management (trash hauling) alternatives that are more efficient and sustainable. - 23.
+Explore water conservation measures such as limiting ornamental grass lawns and decorative water features. - 24.
+Evaluate City noise regulations. - 25.
+Establish a forum, such as a work group, for sharing and creating information about living in the wildland-urban interface that includes representatives from the Forest Service, Arizona Game and Fish Department, non-profit organizations, homeowners, and other stakeholders.

-8. ECONOMY AND TOURISM
+8. ECONOMY & TOURISM

-- " Overview
+- Overview

-- Key Issues

-- Changes

-- Accomplishments

-- " Recommendations
+- Recommended Policies:

 - Economic Initiatives

-- Tourism and Visitor Management
+- Tourism & Visitor Management

-Economy & Tourism Goal
+- Economy & Tourism Actions